JupiterOne-Archives/docs-old/docs/questions/catalog.md

 - Which hosts are vulnerable?
 - Sample findings of vulnerability or weakness from the past year.
 - Are there software licensing related findings?
+- Which PRs (from developers) introduced new vulnerability findings this past week?

 ### General